- Search The Registry

 George F. Grant

-*George Grant was born on this date in 1847, he was a black inventor and dentist the first African American professor at Harvard.
+*George Grant was born on this date in 1847, he was a Black inventor and dentist the first Black professor at Harvard.

 But Grant was an inventor not a businessman and he never marketed his golfing innovation.
 It would be hard to imagine that any piece of sporting equipment has been used more often, but Dr. Grant had them manufactured locally and simply gave them, by the handful, to friends and playing partners.
 George Grant died on August 21, 1910, at his vacation home in Chester, New Hampshire, of liver disease.